 ~ Many retailers are slashing the price on both patio furniture and BBQ’s ahead of the cold weather when the market will really enter the toilet.
 A few of the best deal we have found are at Home Depot, Lowe’s, Costco, Orchard Supply, and Sears.
 Patio furniture will be marked at up to 50% off.
 Also look for similar deals on BBQ’s, seat cushions, outdoor fans, and garden decor.

 ~ My son just started playing fall baseball and was in need of a new bat as his old one was a little short as he seemed to have grown 6 inches over the summer.
-So off we went bat shopping at both Sports Authority and Dick’s Sporting Goods.
-The deals were simply amazing, not only did we find a $20 off $100+ coupon for Sports Authority, which was awesomely accepted by the Dick’s Sporting Goods cashier, but we also found some really sweet sales on gloves, training aids, balls, and baseball apparel.
+So off we went bat shopping at Dick’s Sporting Goods.
+The deals were simply amazing, not only did we find a $20 off $100+ coupon, which was awesomely accepted by the Dick’s Sporting Goods cashier, but we also found some really sweet sales on gloves, training aids, balls, and baseball apparel.

 This goes way beyond just big-box sporting goods stores too, look for deals at garage sales and places like Play-It-Again Sports which sells gently used baseball gear for pennies on the dollar.
 Bottom-line is that baseball is not being played in many places as football season ramps up, making September a great time to stock up for next spring if you have a ball player in the family.